dfbr/pythonLessons/Lessons/loops.md

 A `for` loop is slightly different in that it will do the same thing for every item of a list.
 When would you use this?
 - You have a list of measurements from different weather stations and you want to do the same thing with each of the measurements
-- You have a list of class attendees and you want to send all of them a feedback survey
+- You have a list of class attendees and you want to send all of them a personalised feedback survey
 - Anything else where you want to do the same thing to a set of data

 Here's the example: